How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 • Next Song – go to the next song in the Song List.

-For an even more simplified play, click the Performance Mode button and you will be presented with a large Play button.
-Hit the button to play the music and it will change to a Pause button.
+For an even simpler play, click the Performance Mode button, and you will be presented with a large Play button.
+Hit the button to play the music, and it will change to a Pause button.
 Hit it again to pause.
-From this view, you can also click the double arrows to move between songs.
+You can also click the double arrows to move between songs from this view.

 Play Button